NeuroAnalyzer tutorials: Process: filtering

 using NeuroAnalyzer

-Temporal filtering: a form of signal processing applied to data time series that attenuates signals at specific frequencies while allowing signal at other frequencies to pass unaffected.
+Definition: A form of signal processing applied to time-series data that attenuates (reduces) signals at specific frequencies while allowing signals at other frequencies to pass unaffected.

 \[ y = h(x_1) + h(x_2) + h(x_3) \]